-Here is then the truth.
-Despite all the reassurances and claims that manufacturers give us about their products in terms of allergy reactivity, nothing is 100% guaranteed to be non-reactive.
+Despite all the reassurances and claims manufacturers give us about their products regarding allergy reactivity, nothing is 100% guaranteed to be non-reactive.
 This is particularly true of bedding items.

-- Overall, we noticed that our staff members with eczema reacted to any down product despite manufacturer’s special washing procedures and however excellent the down’s turbidity (cleanliness) rating.
+- Overall, we noticed that our staff members with eczema reacted to any down product despite the manufacturer’s special washing procedures and however excellent the down’s turbidity (cleanliness) rating.